Qumulo/docs/shift-from-s3.md

   - relationships
   - configuration_details
   - status
-sidebar: administrator_guide_sidebar
 ---

-This guide explains how you can use Qumulo Shift-From to copy objects from a folder in an Amazon Simple Storage Service (Amazon S3) bucket (cloud object store) to a directory in a Qumulo cluster.
+This section explains how you can use Qumulo Shift-From to copy objects from a folder in an Amazon Simple Storage Service (Amazon S3) bucket (cloud object store) to a directory in a Qumulo cluster.
 For more information about copying objects from Qumulo to S3, see [Using Qumulo Shift-To for Amazon S3 to Copy Objects](/shift-to-s3.md) in Qumulo Care.

 The guide describes how a Shift-From relationship works and includes information about the prerequisites, IAM permissions, and CLI commands that you can use to copy files and manage Shift relationships.